 Much like its brethren music, we should define photographic composition as the holistic blending of the disparate parts into a radiant whole.
 We often use this reasoning when pre-visualizing a scene, which requires us to predict how different artistic and technical choices will impact our final image.

 While the ultimate purpose of this article is to explore the connection between photography and music, I would be somewhat remiss if I didn’t digress a bit to talk about the connection between photography and math.
-After all, some music theorist describe math as a “basis of sound” – although these definitions are typically limited to discussing acoustic rather than compositional aspects.
+After all, some music theorists describe math as a “basis of sound” – although these definitions are typically limited to discussing acoustic rather than compositional aspects.

 Regardless, the significance of mathematics as a common denominator in both music and photography cannot be ignored—especially if we are to suggest that musical training can increase our cognitive and analytical thinking – exactly the type of high-level thought processes that go into our own photography.

 Whether we realize it or not, we use math quite a bit in our photography.
-Technically, we use some degree of math to derive at proper exposure, factoring in settings like aperture, shutter speed and ISO.
+Technically, we use some degree of math to derive at the proper exposure, factoring in settings like aperture, shutter speed and ISO.

 For today’s discussion, I’m much more interested in exploring the compositional and cognitive connection between photography, music (and math) – especially if we are to consider shared constructs like balance, symmetry, proportion, harmony and rhythm.